 Hi.
 I’m Paul Geller.
-Most recently, I oversaw the technology-focused rebrand of Kabbalah Centre International as their Chief Marketing Officer and in 2015/16 I was a political strategist serving on the team that was recruited to study the feasibility and then build the infrastructure for former New York City Mayor, Mike Bloomberg's 2016 U. S. Presidential campaign.
-I’ve been in public policy since 2011, first privately as the EVP of Government Affairs at Grooveshark, then as the Managing Director for the start-up-focused public interest group, Engine Advocacy and finally in electoral politics.
+Most recently, I oversaw the technology-focused rebrand of Kabbalah Centre International as their Chief Marketing Officer, operating in 12 languages across 17 counties.
+In 2016 I served as a strategist on the team that built the infrastructure for former New York City Mayor, Mike Bloomberg's 2016 U. S. Presidential campaign.
+I’ve been in public policy since 2011, first privately as the EVP of Government Affairs at Grooveshark, then as the Managing Director for the start-up-focused public interest group, Engine Advocacy.
 In 2012 I was elected to the Audio Board of the Consumer Technology Association (CES) and represented publishers in the early Do Not Track conversations at W3C.
 Before ‘policy work’, I was running technology focused ad-agencies and served as the EVP of Information Products for Grooveshark — overseeing the largest unadulterated music consumption dataset in human history.
 I get excited about the technologies driving digital advertising space, modern development languages, AI/neural networks, blockchain and the regulatory frameworks around intellectual property, copyright and consumer technology.
-Due in some ways to my work with The Kabbalah Centre, I’ve had the opportunity to merge my policy interests with the exploration of consciousness and cosmology.

 I love building visionary digital strategies and the teams that bring them to life.

 I started building websites in the early nineties, including some of the first real estate websites with browsable MLS’s.
 By 2001 my team led the internet marketing for all of the Cendant companies (Coldwell Banker, Sotheby’s and Century 21).
 After 9 years I sold my company to a larger agency.
 Here’s what I’ve been doing since.